 Keysearch will help you uncover hidden gem keywords that are easy to rank while also giving you all the tools you need to spy on your competitors and track your SEO efforts.

 Keysearch offers much cheaper plans than Ahrefs.
-Their plans start at just $17/month while Ahrefs’ plans start at $99/month.
+Their plans start at just $17/month, while Ahrefs’ plans start at $99/month, and even if there’s an Ahrefs discount or Ahrefs coupon – it still makes it much more expensive.
+And you can’t bargain Ahrefs, unfortunately.

 Right now you can use this Keysearch coupon code and get 20% off your purchase of Keysearch.